-Sequencing-ready normalized libraries were generated with the Illumina® Nextera® XT DNA Library Preparation Kit from an input of 1 ng per library using manual liquid handling or a Gilson PIPETMAX liquid handler.
-A PIPETMAX equipped with two motorized, multichannel air displacement pipette heads was used to carry out automated liquid handling for the tagmentation of E. coli genomic DNA, as well as PCR amplification reaction setup, bead cleanup, library normalization, and library pooling.
-The system enables precise single or multichannel pipetting from $1 \mu L$ to 200 μL and was outfitted with on-bed accessories for orbital shaking, magnetic bead cleanup, and dispensing of index primers into the proper positions.
+Sequencing-ready normalized libraries were generated with the Nextera® XT System DNA Library Preparation Kit from an input of 1 ng per library using manual liquid handling or PIPETMAX® liquid handling.
+A Gilson PIPETMAX® equipped with two motorized multichannel air displacement pipette heads was used to carry out automated liquid handling for the tagmentation of E. coli genomic DNA, as well as PCR amplification reaction setup, bead cleanup, library normalization, and library pooling.
+The system enables precise single or multichannel pipetting from 1 μ L to 200 μ L and was outfitted with on-bed accessories for orbital shaking, magnetic bead cleanup, and dispensing of index primers into the proper positions.
 The efficient layout of the compact benchtop instrument permits up to nine bed elements to be employed during an automated script.

 The intuitive TRILUTION[®] micro software provides a "wizard"-style interface to guide the user through instrument and script setup.
-The ease of use of the software decreases user-to-user variability and built-in help files reduces the need for training.
-The TRILUTION micro graphical interface walks users through run setup.
-Scripts include prompts when off-bed steps are required, and detailed run reports (Figure 3) help with sample tracking.
+The ease of use of the software decreases user-to-user variability and the built-in help information reduces training needs.
+The TRILUTION[®] micro graphical interface walks users through run setup.
+Scripts include prompts when off-bed steps are required.
+Detailed run reports (Figure 3) help with sample tracking.